pavlo-myskov/get-job/README.md

     - As a Jobseeker I want to be able to see the search panel all the time when I scroll the page so that I can easily search for jobs.
     - As a Jobseeker I want to be able to save a job so that I can apply for it later.
     - As a Jobseeker I want to be able to see my favorite jobs so that I can apply for them later.
+    - As a Jobseeker I want to be able to see the list of my resumes so that I can manage them.
     - As a Jobseeker I want to be able to see the Apply and Save buttons on the detailed job page on the mobile screens all the time when I scroll the page so that I can easily apply for a job or save it for later.
     - As a Jobseeker I want to be able to go back to the list of jobs from the detailed job page so that I can continue searching for jobs.
     - As a Jobseeker I want to be able to have access to the search bar on the navigation panel so that I can easily search for jobs at any time.